Speed limits

 Roadwork and school zones

-The fine for speeding is doubled when you exceed the speed limit posted on an orange sign in a roadwork zone or in a school zone during the school year, which is Monday to Friday, from 7 a.m. to 5 p.m., from September to June.
+The fine for speeding is doubled when you exceed the speed limit posted on an orange sign in a roadwork zone.
+It is also doubled in a school zone during school hours, between 7 a.m. and 5 p.m., Monday through Friday, from September through June.

 Excessive speeding